cardosoDM/Monitoring-Tool/Readme.md

 # Monitoring Tool

 ## Overview
 The Monitoring Tool is a Java-based application designed to monitor URLs and schedule jobs using Quartz Scheduler.
-It integrates with PostgreSQL and MongoDB for data persistence and uses Spring Boot for application configuration and management.
+It integrates with PostgresSQL and MongoDB for data persistence and uses Spring Boot for application configuration and management.

 ## Features
 - URL Monitoring
 - Job Scheduling with Quartz
-- Integration with PostgreSQL and MongoDB
+- Integration with PostgresSQL and MongoDB
-- RESTful API for managing jobs
+- Restfull API for managing jobs
 - Unit and Integration Tests

 ## Prerequisites